emsig/empymod/docs/transforms.rst

 Digital Linear Filters
 ----------------------
-The module ``empymod.filters`` comes with many DLFs for the Hankel and the Fourier transform.
-If you want to export one of these filters to plain ascii files you can use the ``tofile``-routine of each filter:
+The module :mod:`empymod.filters` comes with many DLFs for the Hankel and the Fourier transform.
+If you want to export one of these filters to plain ASCII files you can use the ``tofile``-routine of each filter:

 .. code-block:: python